Skip to main content

 • Bilingual Team: Full service in English and Spanish.
 Reports and consultations in your preferred language.

-• 60-Minute Emergency Response: Water damage in your Hialeah home?
+• Priority Scheduling for Active Water Intrusion: Water damage in your Hialeah home?
 We respond fast across all of Miami-Dade.

-• Reports Your Insurance Will Accept: Lab reports with species ID and spore counts accepted by every major Florida carrier.
+• Insurance Documentation Reports: Lab reports with species ID and spore counts designed for review by insurance carriers, lenders, title companies, or adjusters.

 • We Know the Housing Stock: Hialeah's concrete block homes, flat roofs, and older plumbing systems have specific mold risk patterns we see every week.